By using this site, you agree to the Privacy Policy and Terms of Use.

 What types of sleep disturbance increase GDM risk?

-The Finnish study documented insomnia, sleep-disordered breathing (including pregnancy-related sleep apnea), restless leg syndrome, and frequent nighttime arousals as significant risk factors.
-Any pattern that reduces total sleep duration or sleep quality—whether due to physical discomfort, hormonal changes, or primary sleep disorders—appears to elevate risk.
+The Finnish study from Kuopio University Hospital and the University of Eastern Finland identified sleep disturbances as a significant risk factor for gestational diabetes mellitus.
+Any pattern that reduces total sleep duration or sleep quality—whether due to physical discomfort, hormonal changes, or primary sleep disorders—may contribute to elevated risk.

 Can improving sleep in pregnancy prevent gestational diabetes?

-While the Finnish study is observational and does not prove causation, the biological plausibility is strong.
-Early-stage evidence suggests that sleep hygiene optimization, positional therapy, and specialist sleep medicine support may reduce GDM risk, though randomized controlled trials are needed to confirm efficacy.
+While the Finnish study is observational and does not prove causation, it identifies sleep disturbances as a significant risk factor.
+The biological plausibility is strong, though randomized controlled trials are needed to confirm whether interventions can reduce GDM risk.
 Pregnant women experiencing sleep problems should discuss options with their healthcare provider.

 Are there safe sleep medications for pregnant women?